robisson/customers-apis/README.md

-# Customers and favorite producs
+# Customers and favorite products

 Open source service api to manage customers and favorite produtcs.